This description applies to linear polarisation with names: Horizontal and Vertical.

 Polarisation setting is a two step process:

-2. Now, based on calculation, ( Antenna angle pointing calculator ) make the required polarisation adjustment.
+2. Now, based on calculation, make the required polarisation adjustment.
 Face towards the satellite.
 A positive + rotation adjustment means turn the feed clockwise.
 A negative - adjustment requires an anti-clockwise adjustment.
 Ignore any +/- on the scale. it may be the wrong way round.
 Numbers like 0, +45, -45, -90, +90 may also be back to front.
-Think: + means clockwise.
+Think: + means clockwise when facing towards the sky in the direction the dish is pointing.

 More useful links:

-For the elevation angle: use http://www.satsig.net/ssazelm.htm or http://www.satsig.net/ssazelm-palmos.htm or new experimental Satellite Finder - V5 to calculate the required angle.
+For the elevation angle: use Azimuth and elevation calculator or to calculate the required angle if you already know your latitude and longitude.
+If you need to find your lat/long go to Find your lat-long which uses on-line Google mapping.
+This page gives you dish pointing angles also.
 Set the dish elevation angle on the scale on the bracket behind the dish.

 You need to know where your are located (latitude and longitude).
 I have two pages to help you do this.
 The first helps you find your latitude longitude in decimal degrees, the second which also shows satellite photos on a larger size gives latitude and longitude in degrees and minutes format as well.